anujsrv/rust-kv/README.md

 # Architecture:

-A minimal, multi-threaded, networked key-value store in Rust, modeled after the [Bitcask](https://en.wikipedia.org/wiki/Bitcask) storage design.
-This document covers every major component: the on-disk log format, the WAL lifecycle, the in-memory index, compaction, multi-threading, client-server networking, and how Rust's type system is leveraged throughout.
+This section covers every major component: the on-disk log format, the WAL lifecycle, the in-memory index, compaction, multi-threading, client-server networking, and how Rust's type system is leveraged throughout.

 ---